 11. + User Input block:

-This block allows to capture manual user input and save it into a corresponding Custom Field.
+This block allows to capture manual User Input and save it into a corresponding Custom Field.

 12. + Dynamic block:

-Dynamic Block allows you to receive a message created on the remote server and then send it to your Subscribers.
+Dynamic Block allows you to receive a message created on the remote server and then send it to your contacts.
 Please check this article in our Help Center to learn all the details about the feature: Dev Tools: Dynamic Block.